NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conclusions

-There remain a few important challenges not addressed in this study that are important to address in the next step.
-A major caveat in this work is that NORi has been trained and deployed with a fixed grid resolution of \SI{8}{m}.
-For NORi to be flexibly used in large-scale ocean simulations, it has to be able to support variable vertical grid sizes.
-The most straightforward approach is to interpolate between the dynamics grid and the physics grid, running NORi inference at a fixed $\SI{8}{m}$ resolution and then interpolating the fluxes back to the dynamics grid which is coarser and potentially variable, similar to that of \citeA{molod_running_2009}.
-A first attempt at this approach has been carried out using simple linear interpolation, but the results were unsatisfactory.
-Unsurprisingly, entrainment fluxes weaken with coarser vertical resolutions, leading to shallower mixed layers.
-This is because a coarser grid is less able to support the sharp gradients at the base of the mixed layer characteristic of entrainment.
-Thus, more sophisticated reconstruction techniques or a resolution-independent representation of entrainment fluxes may be potential solutions.
+A few important challenges remain to be tackled in future work.
+NORi has been trained and deployed with a fixed grid resolution of \SI{8}{m}, which is comparable to that of state-of-the-art global ocean models (around $\SI{10}{m}$ near the BL base).
+However, NORi cannot yet be used flexibly with variable vertical grid sizes.
+A straightforward extension may be to interpolate between the dynamics grid and the physics grid, running NORi inference at a fixed $\SI{8}{m}$ resolution and then interpolating the fluxes back to the dynamics grid, similar to what is done in \citeA{molod_running_2009}.
+A first attempt at this approach using simple linear interpolation yielded unsatisfactory results, as entrainment fluxes weaken with coarser vertical resolutions that fail to represent the sharp gradients at the BL base.
+More sophisticated reconstruction techniques, like making resolution an input to the neural networks, may be potential solutions.
+Alternatively, one could implement a resolution-independent representation of the entrainment fluxes---\citeA{vanzanten_entrainment_1999} infers the fluxes from prognostic equations for the inversion depth and minimum buoyancy flux---though this would require a reformulation of the neural network architecture.
+Failing all of the above, one may simply retrain the neural networks on the desired grid, even though this would limit the utility of the neural networks except in operational applications where the grid resolution is fixed.